LSS-USP/kiskadee-ranking-data/README.md

 classifications, i.e., if a warning is triggered in a function with the word bad in its name for a division by zero test case, and the warning message says a null pointer derreference was found, the warning must be ignored and not included in our trainning set.
+This was done manually, by verifying each different message string in each warning triggered against each different CWE.
+It is important that the warnings do match the CWE precisely, so we have our trainning set labaled correctly (less is more).
+`TODO: specify files used for the manual inspection`

-Note that for the cpp cases, we can just check the bad|good string in the file names (ending in good.cpp or bad.cpp)
+Note that for the cpp cases, we can just check the bad|good string in the file names (not just ending in good.cpp or bad.cpp, since there may exist suffixes or preffixes, like goodG2B.cpp)

 **with this data, we should start generating a CSV file, with information about the tool, file, line, label**